It is now well over two decades since Eric Cantona signed for Manchester United and changed the course of history.

-Moving from the champions of England, Leeds United, to their bitter cross-Pennine rivals and the team they beat en route to the 1991/92 league title, Manchester United, it is little exaggeration to suggest that Cantona was the catalyst for the 13 Premier League titles won by Sir Alex Ferguson.
+Moving from the champions of England, Leeds United, to their bitter cross-Pennine rivals and the team they beat en route to the 1991/92 league title, Manchester United, it is little exaggeration to suggest that Cantona was the initial catalyst for the 13 Premier League titles won by Sir Alex Ferguson.

 It’s easy, from this vantage point, to mythologise Cantona.
 He carries around him such a radiating aura.
 If he were a 19th century dramatist, a multitude of searing quotes and piercing witticisms would be misattributed to his greatness.
 He is the Sherlock Holmes of the footballing world: a troubled and obnoxious genius.
-His greatness is undeniable, but his self-centredness, his childish selfishness, his penchant for the controversial make him unbearable.
+His greatness is undeniable, but his self-centredness, his childish selfishness, his penchant for the controversial all make him unbearable.

 The 1991/92 season was the end of football and the beginning of Football.
 The irony – and such irony is never far away from troubled greatness – is that Cantona is an irresistible part of the very modernisation he despised; the critical link between the noble old and the soulless new.

 His part in the title-winning Leeds United side of the final pre-Premier League season is easy to overstate.
 He scored only three league goals that season, fewer than teammate Gary Speed and the same number as Leeds defender Tony Dorigo.
 United were hardly purchasing Leeds’ talisman.

 But for Cantona, it was a Faustian deal with the Red Devils.
 A deal that saw him go from champion in 1992 – the final days of the old First Division – to retirement in 1997 at the age of 30 after four new Premier League titles and two FA Cups with Manchester United; a retirement decision taken in protest at the growing commercialisation of football.